Gudleiv Forr

 Gudleiv Forr (born 26 August 1940) is a Norwegian journalist and political commentator.

-He hails from Inderøy.
+He hails from Inderøy Municipality.
 He worked in Dagbladet for his entire career; from 1968 to his retirement in 2007.
 In 2001 he was awarded the Gullpennen prize (The Golden Pen) by the Norwegian Riksmål Association.

 He has a cand.philol. degree.
 He has written a number of books, including 2007's Landsgymnaset.